Particl-Community/academy/basicswap-dex/basicswap_explained.rst

         **BasicSwap Desktop**

-    BasicSwap Desktop is currently the only way to access and use the BasicSwap open beta, with other access gateways in the works.
-It not only lets you manage your various non-custodial :term:`cryptocurrency` wallets but also trade with other people without third-party interference.
+    BasicSwap Desktop is the primary access point for the BasicSwap open beta, with plans to introduce additional gateways.
+It facilitates management of multiple non-custodial :term:`cryptocurrency` wallets and enables direct trading without third-party involvement.

     **Pros:**

-    * **No compromise** — Use BasicSwap without any central service involved.
+    * **No compromise** — Operate on BasicSwap devoid of any centralized service.
-    * **Desktop access** — Access the DEX locally from your computer.
+    * **Desktop access** — Directly engage with the DEX from your personal computer.
-    * **Maximum privacy** — Trade in complete and total privacy.
+    * **Maximum privacy** — Easily achieve complete privacy during trades.

     **Cons:**

-    * **Slower setup** — The local client needs to be manually compiled and the initial setup process can take some time and tinkering.
+    * **Slower setup** — Manual compilation is required for the local client, making the initial setup potentially complex.
-    * **No web access** — The DEX has to be accessed from a local client and cannot be used from the convenience of a web browser.
+    * **No web access** — Trades must be conducted via a local client, lacking the convenience of web browser access.
-    * **Must stay online** — Your BasicSwap :term:`node <node>` needs to remain online to keep your offer(s) listed on the order book and execute trades.
+    * **Continuous online presence** — To maintain your offers on the order book and fulfill trades, your BasicSwap :term:`node <node>` must stay connected.
-    * **Heavy** — You need to download and store the full blockchain nodes of the coins you’ve enabled, which can take a considerable amount of space.
+    * **Storage demands** — Enabling certain coins requires downloading and storing their full blockchain nodes, which can consume significant disk space.

 .. container:: toggle